-With this Decision, the Administrative Board adopted the 16 Internal Control Standards, which apply to all administrative processes of the Agency.
+With this Decision the Administrative Board adopted the 16 Internal Control Standards, which apply to all administrative processes of the Agency.

-The responsibility for the adoption of detailed implementing rules and procedures related to the implementation of the Internal Control Standards remains with the Director.
+The responsibility for the adoption of detailed implementing rules and procedures, related to the implementation of the Internal Control Standards, remains with the Director.

-The information provided below describes the situation regarding the functioning of the entire Internal Control System of the Agency, an overview of the priorities set for the reporting period and implementation of those priorities, description of key controls put in place, and an overall evaluation of the effectiveness of the implementation of the specific rules and procedures.
+The information provided below describes the state of play of the functioning of the entire Internal Control System of the Agency, an overview of the priorities set for the reporting period and the implementation of those priorities, description of key controls put in place, and an overall evaluation on the effectiveness of the implementation of the specific rules and procedures.